MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > [!NOTE]
 > The **No Agents** handling exception occurs under the following conditions:
 >
-> - No agents are opted in to the queue, or
+> - Presence based routing off: No agents are opted in to the queue
-> - Presence based routing is enabled and no agents logged in
+> - Presence based routing on: No agents logged in or all agents are in *Appear Offline*
 >
 > If agents are logged or opted in then calls will be queued.